abernal30/mypweb/book/AFP/06-Credit-analysis.md

     ## Accuracy   Kappa
     ## 0.9599149 0.8585923

-The accuracy of 0.9599 is higher than the Logit model that includes all variables 0.9470376.
+The accuracy of 0.9599 is higher than the Logit model, which includes all variables 0.9470.

 To get the final model or the final variables, we apply the following:

 ```r